SnowyMouse/invader/README.md

   -p --precision               Allow for slight differences in floats to
                                account for precision loss.
   -s --search <expr>           Search for tags (* and ? are wildcards) and
-                               compare these; use multiple times for multiple queries.
+                               compare these.
+Use multiple times for multiple queries.
 If unspecified, all tags will be compared.
   -S --show                    Can be: all, matched, or mismatched.
 Default: